5 min read | 1443 words | 136 views | 0 comments

 "We already do everything on our mobiles," said FCC Chairman Ajit Pai at a conference organized by the CTIA, his former

 current allegiance.
 "They are probably the most personal tool a person uses in a day.
-That's why it's incredibly excited that in the future, people may not be using condoms anymore."
+That's why it's incredibly exciting that in the future, people may not be using condoms anymore."

 Apple has recently begun publicly promoting and advertising this feature.
 "At Apple, we're very proud of how much our customers confide in us and how much they trust us," said Apple CEO Tim Cook.
 "We strive to make life for our customers as convenient as possible, and today, people have their iPhones with them at all times.
 It's really only a matter of time until condoms will be redundant because our newest iPhones should be sufficient."